Click on the buttons below to learn more about the following opportunities

 I'd like to work together with educators of all types (scout leaders, homeschoolers, teachers, and informal educators, etc.) to develop a program, lesson, or curriculum to accompany the RMF Kit.
 This can be adapted to your students' needs/level/content.

-OGS Geologists can lead short library programs to engage children and adults of all ages in Earth Science.
-We can read stories with STEM themes to children, organize rock, mineral, and fossil activities, and discuss issues relevant to Oklahoma with library patrons.
+OGS Geologists can lead short programs to engage children and adults of all ages in Earth Science at libraries or in classrooms.
+We can read stories with STEM themes to children, organize rock, mineral, and fossil activities, and discuss issues relevant to Oklahoma.
 Contact Molly Yunker for more information.

 Booth for Outreach Events